MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task2/Readme.md

 ### Graph Convolutional Networks (GCN)

 The GCN is the direct adaptation of convolutional image networks (CNN) to graphs.
 In a GCN, a node mixes its information with all the neighbors to which it is connected.

 A GCN takes two matrices as input:
 - Matrix of Characteristics (X): Describe what each node is.
 Dimension: N×F (where N is the number of nodes and F is the number of characteristics per node).
 - Adjacency Matrix (A): Describes whether the nodes are connected.
 It is a N×N matrix full of 0s and 1s.
 If there is a 1 in the position (i,j), it means that node i and node j are connected.

+The Message Passing in this architecture is as following:

+- Message Step (Average): Each node looks at its neighbors.
+Take the information of your neighbors and calculate a weighted average.
+- Aggregation: The node combines that average of the neighbors with its own original information.
+- Update: That mixture goes through a linear layer (W weight matrix) and an activation function (such as ReLU).